What if trees could speak…

 This hike is for you who…

 …wants to get out of town for the weekend and would like to experience the ancient forest in Muddus national park.
 To hike in Muddus you must be able to hike 7-15 kilometers per day and carry a backpack of around 10 kg.
-Recommended age 16-70 years old.
+Recommended age from 16 years old.
 Please contact us if you have any questions regarding your physical ability or experience level.

 Food and accommodations